 While it isn’t technically necessary to encrypt student data in order to achieve FERPA compliance, FERPA does require schools to do everything in their power to protect student data.
 That means that if encryption was a viable option, then schools are heavily encouraged to use it — especially when it comes to email.

-Unfortunately, this presents a difficult problem for schools, as email encryption, especially using common methods such as PGP and S/MIME, is often difficult to implement.
-Then there’s the need to keep track of encryption keys across an entire district, something that would be next to impossible, especially when you consider that 20 percent of teachers quit per year, meaning that keys will be have to be almost constantly changed and shuffled.
+Unfortunately, this presents a difficult problem for schools, as email encryption portals and legacy solutions are often difficult to use.
+Then there’s the need to keep track of encryption keys across an entire district, something that would be next to impossible considering employee turnover and staffing changes.

 Email encryption doesn’t have to be difficult, nor does it mean that you have to sacrifice usability for security.
-Virtru provides true client-side email encryption without the need for key exchanges, or for the juggling of digital certificates.
+Virtru provides true client-side email encryption that is easy to use, both for your internal senders (admins and teachers) and recipients (families).
 Virtru also doesn’t require you to use a special client or program, meaning that administrators don’t have the monumental task of convincing an entire district to abandon their current email addresses and clients in order to use a clunky portal system.

 Don’t get caught in a FERPA compliance nightmare.
 Enable encryption today, and make sure that your students (and your teachers) are protected.